niranjankala/niranjankala.github.io/_posts/2024-04-19-leveraging-consul-for-service-discovery-in-microservices-with-net-core.md

 }
 ```
-With these configurations, the Catalog API will register itself with Consul upon startup and deregister upon shutdown.
+With these configurations, the Catalog API will register itself with the Consul upon startup and deregister upon shutdown.

 **Step 3: Creating the Client Application:**

-Next, let's create a console application named `ServiceDiscoveryTutorials.ClientApp`.
+Next, create a console application named `ServiceDiscoveryTutorials.ClientApp`.
 Use the following command to create the project:
 ```bash
 dotnet new console -n ServiceDiscoveryTutorials.ClientApp
 ```